Voted Sonoma County’s #1 Summer Camp for Kids!

 Fee Assistance

 The Schulz Museum is committed to making our classes and camps available and accessible to everyone through our fee-assistance program.
 Fee assistance is awarded based on need.
-Please apply as far in advance as possible here.
+Please note that:

 Junior Volunteer Program